-The Rogue Bar 2.0 is undoubtedly one of, if not THE most popular barbells in the world, and for good reason.
-Combining Rogue Fitness' attention to detail, incredible customer service, and large manufacturing power, the Rogue Bar 2.0 easily performs well for any movement or training style.
+The Rogue Bar 2.0 is undoubtedly one of, if not THE most popular barbells in the world in both home gyms as well as commercial gyms, and for good reason.
+Combining Rogue Fitness’ attention to detail, incredible customer service, and large manufacturing power, the Rogue Bar 2.0 easily performs well for any movement or training style.
 Whether you CrossFit, powerlift, Olympic Weightlift, or do none of those, this bar will get the job done.

 If you’d like to spend even less than this, be sure to check out the Rogue Boneyard Barbell Section to find slightly blemished bars for less (although they don’t have a warranty.)